PritamSarbajna/tourism-website/README.md

 ADVENTURE - A simple website of a tourism agency for tourists.

 ## About
- - This is a simple website.
+ -  This is a simple website
  -  Pure HTML, CSS, JavaScript used

  ## To see the project